 - Pelvic organ prolapse

-Imagine a balloon being squeezed in the middle.
+Imagine squeezing a balloon in the middle.
 What’s inside of the balloon has to go somewhere.
-In the case of your stomach, when you’re being squeezed by a girdle, corset or waist trainer, what’s inside (aka your organs, bowels, etc) has to go somewhere… so it either goes upward, placing pressure on your diaphragm, or it goes downwards, placing pressure on your pelvic floor.
+In the case of your stomach, when a girdle, corset, or waist trainer is squeezing you, what’s inside (aka your organs, bowels, etc.) has to go somewhere.
+So, it either goes upward (placing pressure on your diaphragm) or downward (placing pressure on your pelvic floor).
+This creates even more intra-abdominal pressure, which is the NUMBER ONE THING you want to AVOID to heal your diastasis recti!
+It also weakens your core and does nothing to engage your abdominal muscles.5,6,7